Or What happened in Chandlers’ house on July 11-16, 1993

 It is quite obvious that the 13-boy could not carry out such «observations» and make such «analysis», and he could not express it himself in such phrases.
-These are the words of a grown man – Evan’s.
+These are the words of an adult – Evan’s.
 And Evan, since he himself had never seen Barnes, said this from the words of VG.

 2) The second data cloud are the arguments, which Evan himself presents to us in ATG (and in his drafts in VG’s book), describing the conversations with his son, allegedly taking place on July 11 and 16.

 Argument 3 «I know everything»

 Although Evan admits to us, that he did not know anything, but simply lied to his son.

 «I know about the kissing and the jerking off, so you’re not telling me anything I don’t already know,» Evan lied. … Jordie remained silent for what seemed to Evan a hopeless amount of time.

 «I had your bedroom at Mom’s house bugged and your phone tapped.
 I know everything you and Michael did. …» (Evan had done none of those things.)

 Argument 4 “If you answer «no», I take it for a lie.»

 «This whole thing is about lying, nothing else.
 If someone lies to you, then you can’t trust them.
 And if you can’t trust them there’s no sense having a relationship. … I know everything you and Michael did.
 This isn’t about that, this is about lying.
 Do you understand?»